 Abdominal aortic aneurysm repair can be done through open surgery or a less invasive endovascular procedure called Interventional Abdominal Aortic Aneurysm Repair.
 Your surgeon will choose the best approach for you.

-At Dignity Health Heart and Vascular Institute of Greater Sacramento, our expert cardiac surgeons develop personalized treatment plans for every patient.
-Learn more about our expertise and approach to Diagnosis and Treatment.
+At Dignity Health Heart and Vascular Institute of Greater Sacramento, our expert cardiovascular surgeons develop personalized cardiology treatment plans for every patient.
+Learn more about our expertise and approach to Cardiology Diagnosis and Treatment.

 During open surgery, a graft replaces the weakened section of aortic wall.
 Then the aortic wall is wrapped back around the graft.
 Once in surgery: